mstksg/inCode/copy/entries/control-intro.md

 Also, aside from that, there are just too many parameters you have to constantly monitor, measure, and maintain.
-If you don't get it all exactly right, your hamsters (who are extraordinarily squeamish guests) won't go anywhere near the elevator, or become stuck inside.
+If you don't get it all exactly right, your hamsters are likely to get stuck inside somehow.
 Certainly not the path to gaining a five star reputation!

 Even if you somehow managed to find all of the proper parameters to a "good enough" level every time ... in general, it's unrealistic to expect to be able